 ECG of NSTEMI vs STEMI:

-NSTEMI does not show ST segment elevation in ECG (due to partial thickness damage of heart muscle) and later does not progress to a Q-wave.
+The usual ECG findings of NSTEMI are ST-segment depression or T-wave inversion.
+NSTEMI does not show ST segment elevation in ECG (due to partial thickness injury of heart muscle) and later does not progress to a Q-wave.
 For this reason, it is also called a non–Q-wave myocardial infarction (NQMI).
-Usual ECG findings in NSTEMI are ST-segment depression or T-wave inversion.

-On the other hand, STEMI shows ST segment elevation in ECG (due to full thickness damage of heart muscle) and later progress to a Q-wave.
+On the other hand, STEMI shows ST segment elevation in ECG (due to full thickness injury of heart muscle) and later progress to a Q-wave.
 For this reason, it is also called a Q-wave myocardial infarction (QWMI).
+The ultimate ECG findings of STEMI are ST-segment elevation, pathological Q-wave formation and T-wave inversion.

 Cardiac markers of NSTEMI vs STEMI: